divio/divio-cloud-docs/how-to/django-create-deploy.rst

     git remote add origin git@git.divio.com:<slug>.git

+(Use e.g. ``divio`` if you already have a remote named ``origin``.)

 Commit your work
 ~~~~~~~~~~~~~~~~

 ..  code-block:: bash

     git add .                                                 # add all the newly-created files
     git commit -m "Created new project"                       # commit
-    git push --set-upstream --force origin master  # push, overwriting any unneeded commits made by the Control Panel at creation time
+    git push --set-upstream --force origin [or divio] master  # push, overwriting any unneeded commits made by the Control Panel at creation time

 You'll now see "1 undeployed commit" listed for the project in the Control Panel.